Mewnah/Sigil/README.md

 Sigil is a fork of **[Curses](https://github.com/mmpneo/curses)** by **mmpneo**.
 Huge thanks to the original author and everyone who shaped that project—this one stands on their work.

-If Sigil helps your stream or world, consider starring the [original Curses repository](https://github.com/mmpneo/curses) too.
+If Sigil is helpful to you, consider starring the [original Curses repository](https://github.com/mmpneo/curses) and supporting them too.

----

-Built for VRChat worlds, late-night streams, and setups that should not work but somehow do.
-Pull requests and bug reports are welcome.